-Fundamentally, the problem is that we are trying to interpret formal power series $f \in \powseries{\K}{t, x}$ as ``functions'' $\K \to \powseries{\K}{x}$, $t \mapsto f(t, x)$ and ``evaluate'' them at non-zero $\tau \in \K$ without using a topology on $\K$.
-A simple way to circumvent the issues that arise is by requiring these ``functions'' to be polynomial in $t$, i.e., within the subalgebra $\powseries{\K}{x}[t] \subset \powseries{\K}{t, x}$.
-While such polynomials can be regarded as honest-to-goodness functions $\K \to \powseries{\K}{x}$, this turns out to be too restrictive---for instance, non-zero formal vector fields \emph{never} integrate to $\K$-algebra automorphisms of $\powseries{\K}{x}[t]$ (see Remark \ref{rmk:locally-nilpotent}).
+While we cannot interpret arbitrary formal power series $f \in \powseries{\K}{t, x}$ as ``functions'' $\K \to \powseries{\K}{x}$, $t \mapsto f(t, x)$ and ``evaluate'' them at non-zero $\tau \in \K$, a simple way to sidestep this issue is by requiring these ``functions'' to be polynomial in $t$, i.e., come from the subalgebra $\powseries{\K}{x}[t] \subset \powseries{\K}{t, x}$.
+Such polynomials can be regarded as honest-to-goodness functions $\K \to \powseries{\K}{x}$, but this turns out to be too restrictive---for one, non-zero formal vector fields \emph{never} generate $\K$-algebra automorphisms of $\powseries{\K}{x}[t]$ (see Remark \ref{rmk:locally-nilpotent}).
 An intermediate approach is to restrict attention to those formal power series such that, \emph{for each fixed $\alpha \in \N^n$}, the coefficient of the monomial $x^\alpha$ depends polynomially on $t$ (but the degrees of the polynomials may be unbounded as $\alpha$ varies).
 This is essentially what we shall do, with some additional conditions for formal isotopies: